penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 ### Diversified Base is not Identity

-The zk-SNARK certifies that the diversified basepoint $B_d$ associated with the address on the note is not identity.
-This is skipped when $v = 0$.
+The zk-SNARK certifies that for non-zero values $v \ne 0$, the diversified basepoint $B_d$ associated with the address on the note is not identity.

 ### The spend authorization key is not Identity

-The zk-SNARK certifies that the spend authorization key $ak$ is not identity.
-This is skipped when $v = 0$.
+The zk-SNARK certifies that for non-zero values $v \ne 0$, the spend authorization key $ak$ is not identity.